MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

 Version:
-    Each release of the codebase is completed by tagging the latest revision of the trunk with a version number.
+    Each release of the codebase is completed by tagging the latest revision of ``stable`` with a version number.
 This version should be used for creating code branches from and will also be used by the parallel suite teams as a starting point for creating the next operational suite.